Comoros 2-1 Kenya: Les Coelacantes go top, Harambee Stars suffer first group loss | Goal.com

 Comoros went top of Group G after beating Kenya 2-1 in an African Cup of Nations qualifiers at Le Stade Omnisports Malouzini, Moroni on Sunday.

-Masoud Juma almost scored his second goal of this encounter when he connected to a high ball sent to him by Arnold Origi but he was put under pressure by two of Comoros defenders and ended up losing the ball as the referee awarded a goal kick in the third minute.
+Masoud Juma almost scored his second goal in five days when he connected with a high ball sent to him by goalkeeper Arnold Origi, but he was put under pressure by two Comoros defenders and ended up losing the ball as the referee awarded a goal-kick in the third minute.

 Kenya won a corner in the fifth minute which was delivered by Ayub Timbe but Joseph Okumu’s header flew wide as Comoros breathed a sigh of relief after they had been put under pressure by the visitors.

-Red Star Belgrade star El-Fardou scored the opener for Comoros with a header that Origi had little chance stopping in the 21st minute.
-The goal was El-Fardou’ 10th for Comoros as he was making his 22nd appearance for the side.
+Red Star Belgrade star El-Fardou scored the opener for Comoros with a header that Origi had little chance of stopping in the 21st minute.
+The goal was El-Fardou’s 10th for Comoros as he was making his 22nd appearance for the side.

-Nyakeya, who had a good game and an assist in the reverse fixture, equalised for Harambee Stars in the 35th minute.
-The former Mathare United winger made his way through the right-wing and managed to beat Ben Boina in Comoros goal from a tight angle.
+Nyakeya, who had a good game and provided an assist in the reverse fixture, equalised for the Harambee Stars in the 35th minute.
+The former Mathare United winger made his way through the right flank and managed to beat Ben Boina in the Comoros goal from a tight angle.

 Lawrence Juma was substituted in the 41st minute as his former teammate at Gor Mahia Kenneth Muguna was brought on in what appeared to be a tactical change for Kenya.

-A lapse in concentration from the Kenyan defence gifted Comoros a perfect chance to double their lead in the 50th minute.
-Faiz’s found the back of the net with a fierce shot that saw Origi concede a third goal in his second game since returning into the national fold.
+A lapse in concentration from the Kenyan defence gifted Comoros a great chance to retake the lead in the 50th minute and Faiz found the back of the net with a fierce shot that saw Origi concede a third goal in his second game since returning into the national fold.

-Coach Jacob ‘Ghost’ Mulee made his second change in the 61st minute as he withdrew Timbe, who had wasted another open chance a minute before he left the pitch, for Boniface Muchiri.
+Coach Jacob ‘Ghost’ Mulee made his second change in the 61st minute as he withdrew Timbe, who had wasted another clear chance a minute before he left the pitch, for Boniface Muchiri.

-Eric Johanna saved Kenya more blushes after he stopped Yacine Bourhane just outside the box who was through on goal in the 89th minute.
+Eric Johanna saved Kenya more blushes after he stopped Yacine Bourhane, who was through on goal in the 89th minute, just outside the box.
 Johanna was yellow-carded for the rough challenge while Bourhane was booked for his protest in the face of the referee.

-Kenya had picked three consecutive 1-1 draw before the loss in Moroni while Comoros had a win and two draws.
+Kenya had picked up three consecutive 1-1 draws before the loss in Moroni while Comoros had a win and two draws.

 Kenya Starting XI: Arnold Origi, David Odhiambo, Eric Ouma Joseph, Okumu Brian Onyango, Victor Wanyama, Ayub Timbe, Johanna Omollo, Masoud Juma, Lawrence Juma, Cliff Nyakeya.